JChristensen/extEEPROM/ReadMe.md

 `extEEPROM myEEPROM(eeprom_size_t devCap, byte nDev, unsigned int pgSize, byte busAddr));`
 #####Parameters
 **devCap** *(eeprom_size_t)*: The size of one EEPROM device in k-bits.
 Choose a value from the eeprom_size_t enumeration above.
-**nDevCap** *(byte)*: The number of EEPROM devices on the bus.
+**nDev** *(byte)*: The number of EEPROM devices on the bus.
 Note that if there are multiple EEPROM devices on the bus, they must be identical and each must have its address pins strapped properly.
 **pgSize** *(unsigned int)*: The EEPROM page size in bytes.
 Consult the datasheet if you are unsure of the page size.
 **busAddr** *(byte)*: The base I2C bus address for the EEPROM(s).
 0x50 is a common value and this parameter can be omitted, in which case 0x50 will be used as the default.
 #####Example